 I appreciate your kind words, both of you.

-Uh went longer than we thought.
+Went longer than we thought.

-Uh when we come back, why did poor Dr. Drew get fired for just analyzing what's in the public record about Hillary's health?
+When we come back, why did poor Dr. Drew get fired for just analyzing what's in the public record about Hillary's health?

-And will she ever re release?
+And will she ever release?

-By the way, this gives new meaning to the Clinton news network.
+By the way, this gives new meaning to the Clinton News Network.

 Jeez.

-But the fact is she released her medical record some time ago.
+But the fact is, she released her medical record some time ago.

-And based on the information that she has provided, and her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.
+And based on the information that she has provided and her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.

 Why?